Female Bookkeeper

 How Hard Is the Certified Bookkeeper Exam?

+If you’ve completed a quality bookkeeping program, the exam is very manageable.
 To help you walk into the exam with the full breadth of knowledge here is more information about the exam itself.

 The NACPB certified bookkeeper exam includes 50 multiple-choice simulations and questions.
 You must answer 37 questions out of 50 correctly to earn a score of 75 percent if you want to pass.